 So, you have an ISBN, ISSN, DOI, or a PMID, but you have no idea what item it corresponds to and whether you can access that item through UMD.
 Now is the perfect time to use UMD's LibX add-on.

 LibX attempts to identify these numerical ids and turn them into links.
-The links will go directly to our catalog or to FindIt on ResearchPort.
+The links will go directly to our catalog or Database Finder.

-Sometimes LibX might not recognize a numerical ID or there might already be a cue on the entry (see tab "Do we have it?
-Cues").
-In this case, just select the numerical ID with your mouse and right click to search the ID through WorldCat or FindIt.
+Sometimes, LibX might not recognize a numerical ID, or there might already be a cue on the entry.
+In this case, just select the numerical ID with your mouse and right click to search the ID.